 Wess Daniels is from Canton Ohio, a graduate of both Malone University (BA) and Fuller Theological Seminary (MAT and PhD) and is the William R. Rogers Director of Friends Center and Quaker Studies at Guilford College in Greensboro, North Carolina.
 Previously he was the ‘released Quaker minister’ (i.e. pastor) at Camas Friends Church in Camas WA.
 He has a PhD from Fuller Theological Seminary in the School of Intercultural Studies.
-His dissertation is on participatory culture and renewing faith traditions.
-He is an adjunct professor at George Fox Seminary and is on the board of Quaker Voluntary Service.
+His dissertation is on participatory culture and renewing faith traditions (see link).

 He met Emily Miller in college and they were married in 2001.
 Wess enjoys being a father of three wonderful little ones.
 Besides playing imaginary games with his kids, he likes to roast coffee, read books, write, ride his scooter and watch for zombies.